Rachel & Jacob in love

-Every afternoon when the heat of the day had passed, she watered her flock of sheep at a well near Haran, an outpost of the ancient city of Ur – see Map 1, Bible Maps
+Every afternoon she watered her flock of sheep at a well near Haran, an outpost of the ancient city of Ur – see Map 1, Bible Maps

 Rachel at the well

-One afternoon a young traveler called Jacob was there.
+One afternoon a young traveller called Jacob was there.
 He chatted with the shepherds, telling them who he was and asking about other members of his family – they had originally come from this area, and he was looking for them.

 When Jacob saw Rachel at close quarters he was instantly smitten.
 In an act of bravado he removed the great stone cover of the well single-handed, hoping to impress the young woman.
 He did.

 In response, Rachel ran to her father’s house and told him about the young man.
 Her father Laban ran out to meet Jacob, welcoming him warmly.